 Section 1 of the registration application provides us with some very important details regarding the horse being registered.
 First, the Name Choices for your horse should be written in print with one letter per box in the appropriate space.
 If the name contains a combination of capital and lowercase letters, they must be clearly designated to ensure our staff transcribes the name properly at the time of registration.
 It is not uncommon for registration applications to be submitted with only one name choice; however, I would suggest calling our office to check the availability of a name before submitting the form or providing at least two name choices.
+Remember, the maximum number of characters, including spaces, is 25.

 Next, the Foaling Date must be supplied.
 Once a horse is registered with PFHA it becomes fairly difficult to correct a mistake on their date of birth; therefore, it is very important to provide an accurate foaling date on the application.